lorenzo-tulli/pyDNEMD/README.md

 - GROMACS (`gmx` or `gmx_mpi` on your `PATH`)
 - Python dependencies installed automatically: `numpy`, `pyyaml`, `MDAnalysis`, `matplotlib`

-### Optional: protein mutation perturbations
+### Perturbation: protein-mutation or ligand removal type of perturbations

-The ligand-removal pipeline above needs nothing extra.
-If you also want to generate hybrid topologies for **mutation** perturbations (`dnemd-create-hybrid-topology`), you need [BioSimSpace](https://biosimspace.openbiosim.org/) in the same environment.
+Edit the examples/config.yaml file to decide which perturbation to apply.
+If protein-mutation, you also want to generate hybrid topologies (`dnemd-create-hybrid-topology`), you need [BioSimSpace](https://biosimspace.openbiosim.org/) in the same environment.
 BioSimSpace is conda-only (no PyPI package) and only supports Linux and macOS — install it *before* pyDNEMD, in the same environment: